Fred Perry: Table tennis career

-Amateur career
+Amateur tennis career

 During his amateur playing career Perry trained with Arsenal football club to focus on his fitness.

-1927
+1927–30

-Perry was an eighteen year old table tennis protege when he began his tennis career.
+Perry was an eighteen year old table tennis prodigy when he began his tennis career.
 He reached several quarter finals of tennis events in the London area at Herga club in Harrow, Blackheath, Fulham and Ealing.
-He also reached the semi finals at New Malden.

-1928

-Perry reached the semi finals at the Herga club tournament in Harrow in July.
-He also reached the semi finals of the Sidmouth tournament in September.
+He also reached the semi-finals at New Malden.
+Perry reached the semi-finals at the Herga club tournament in Harrow in July.
+He also reached the semi-finals of the Sidmouth tournament in September.

-1929

 In 1929, a year when Perry won the World Table tennis championships, he continued his tennis career.
 He won the New Malden championships in August beating Wilfred Freeman in the final.
-He also won Queens Evening Tournament in December in Queens Club, London, beating Horace Lester in the final.
+He also won Queen's Evening Tournament in December in Queen's Club, London, beating Horace Lester in the final.

-1930

 Perry won the Middlesex championships in May beating Madan Mohan in the final and the same month won the Harrogate championships beating John Olliff in the final.
 In November, Perry beat Eric Peters in the final of the Argentine championships in Buenos Aires.